Return to top

 Vegetarian Pesto Pasta

-My healthy and delicious vegetarian pesto pasta recipe is ideal for anyone looking for the perfect weeknight dinner, because it's ready in less than 30 minutes!
-I bring creamy ricotta, salty parmesan, fresh basil, and spinach together with whole wheat pasta and crunchy pine nuts to create a dish that even the pickiest eaters will enjoy!
+My healthy Vegetarian Pesto Pasta recipe is ideal for anyone looking for the perfect weeknight dinner, it's ready in less than 30 minutes.
+I bring together creamy ricotta, salty parmesan, fresh basil, nutrient-rich spinach with whole wheat pasta and crunchy pine nuts to create a pesto veggie pasta that even the pickiest eaters will love!

 Prep Time10 minutes